Jim Bakken: Professional career

 Bakken was drafted by the Los Angeles Rams in the seventh round of the 1962 NFL draft.
 He did not make the team and was instead picked up by the St. Louis Cardinals, where he played his entire NFL career.
 He played 17 seasons, scoring a total of 1,380 points while never missing a game between 1963 and 1978; playing 234 consecutive games.
 Only Larry Fitzgerald has played more games for the Cardinals.
+In the first fifty seasons of the NFL (1920-1969), for all field goal kickers with 200 field goal attempts, Bakken ranked 1st at 61.5, having made 134 of his 218 attempts.

 At the time he retired, his 1,380 points were second-most in AFL/NFL history (behind only George Blanda).
-He cracked the 100-point threshold in a season three times (1964, 1967, and 1973) and was selected to kick in the Pro Bowl four times.
+When he retired, his 282 field goals were third most in NFL history (behind only George Blanda and Jim Turner).
+He cracked the 100-point threshold in a season three times (1964, 1967, and 1973), making him one of fifteen players with three 100-point seasons at the time.
+He was selected to kick in the Pro Bowl four times, which at the time made him one of three primary kickers to make the Pro Bowl four times.
 He led the NFL in made field goals in 1964 and 1967, as well as in scoring in 1967 (117 points).
 He remains the Cardinals all-time leading scorer (as of 2025).
 Bakken is the AFL/NFL's 39th leading scorer (as of 2025).

 He was selected first-team All-Conference in 1975 and 1976, and first-team All-Pro by the Newspaper Enterprise Association (NEA), Pro Football Writers, and Pro Football Weekly both of those years.
 In 1976, he was selected as the Cardinals' MVP.
 In 1969, he was president of the National Football League Players Association (NFLPA).

 Bakken was the first NFL kicker to attempt nine field goals and successfully convert seven in a Week 2 28–14 win over the Pittsburgh Steelers at Pitt Stadium on September 24, 1967.
 That single-game field goal record was broken by Rob Bironas with eight in a game in 2007.

 His nickname with the Cardinals was "Bags".